the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.7.2] 2024-20-24 =

+* Fix Prevent new Settings pages to over sanitize textarea fields, thus removing HTML from before/after in the Events UI.
+[TEC-5283]

 = [6.7.1] 2024-10-21 =

 * Feature - Allow importing custom data when importing Organizers from a CSV file.
 [TEC-4846]